BouweCeunen/reboot-server/README.md

 This reboot server can be used to reboot your system through TCP communication.
 It also sends UDP messages when something is wrong, like the protocol not being followed.

-Feel free to let me know if something isn't working as it should at bouwe.ceune$
+Feel free to let me know if something isn't working as it should at bouwe.ceunen@gmail.com

 ### Get it running